 The ignition switch must be in the ACCESSORY (I) or ON (II) position.
-Turn the system on by pushing the power/volume knob or the AM or FM button (the AM/FM button on models with XM radio available).
+Turn the system on by pushing the power/volume knob or the AM or FM button (the AM/FM button).
 Adjust the volume by turning the power/volume knob.

-The band and frequency that the radio was last tuned to are displayed.
-To change bands, press the AM or FM button (AM/FM button on models that are XM radio capable).
+The band and frequency that the radio was last tuned to is displayed.
+To change bands, press the AM/FM button (AM or FM button).
 On the FM band, ST will be displayed if the station is broadcasting in stereo.
 Stereo reproduction in AM is not available.